nickclaw/ponos/README.md

 {
     "APP": {
         "MAX_CPUS": 4, // maximum number of clusters
-        "REVIVE": true // fork a new process after one exits },
+        "REVIVE": true, // fork a new process after one exits "LOGFILE": "output.log" // relative to project root, leave empty for no file logging },

     "SERVER": {
         "PORT": 8080 // port to listen on